InfinSys/xplatform-cpp/README.md

 <!--
     (June 2025 - Jamon T. Bailey)

-This is not an HTML document.
+This is not an HTML document, obviously.
 -->

 <div align="center">